SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 }
 </pre>

-For other assertion options it is best to look at existing `json` test files (e.g [rdf-001.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/tests/phpunit/Integration/Rdf/rdf-001.json) or [parser-001-restricted-property-use.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/tests/phpunit/Integration/Parser/parser-001-restricted-property-use.json)).
+For other assertion options it is best to look at existing `json` test files the [ByJsonScript/Fixtures](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/tests/phpunit/Integration/ByJsonScript/Fixtures) folder.

 ## Benchmark tests